VA Claims for Exposure to AFFF | October 2024

 • National Foam

-According to recent AFFF case updates, over 8,000 cases are active against these manufacturers.
+According to recent AFFF case updates, there are over 8,000 active cases against these manufacturers.

 Contributor